tangentially/gryphon-scan/doc/readthedocs/source/workbenches/adjustment.rst

 * **Threshold**: remove all pixels which intensity is less that the threshold value.
 * **Blur**: blur with Normalized box filter.
 Kernel size: 2 * value + 1.
 * **Window**: filter pixels out of 2 * window value around the intensity peak.
 * **Refinement**: apply None or SGF algorithms for line smooth.
-SGF produces continous surfaces.
+SGF produces continuous surfaces.

 .. image:: ../_static/workbenches/adjustment-scan-segmentation.png